lozziboy/arduino-serial-variable-table/README.md

 # arduino-serial-watch-table
-**a real time library to monitor and modify arduino variables via serial usb
+**a fast lightweight real time library to monitor and modify arduino variables via serial usb
 this library is compatible with arduino unoR3 (atmega328p) and all the shields based on esp8266**